-Carlos Sada's nomination as ambassador and the appointment of Paulo Carreño as deputy minister are part of a "comprehensive strategy" to ensure Mexico's contribution across the border is better understood
+Carlos Sada's nomination as ambassador and the appointment of Paulo Carreno as deputy minister are part of a "comprehensive strategy" to ensure Mexico's contribution across the border is better understood

 Ana Paola Barbosa, chief of staff to Foreign Minister Claudia Ruiz Massieu, delivers a speech in this photo from April 7.
 Photo: Notimex,

 08 of April 2016 07:08:05